in August the grass in Banff's National Park is lush and high, just to this elk's liking

 on the Sulphur Mountain Trail we look back down on the parking lot

 a great view of the town of Banff at the banks of the Bow River

 Banff National Park was established in 1885, making it the oldest national park of Canada.
 The park is located in the Canadian Rocky

 Mountains and features forests, lakes, glaciers and icefields in an alpine landscape.
 In winter the area is a major ski destination.

-Humans have lived in the area since 10.000 years
+Humans have lived in the area for at least 10.000

 Wildlife is said to be abundant,

 but when we visited in August 2001 we only saw a few elk.

 Banff National Park is located west of Calgary and sits on the continental divide

 it is busy at the entrance of the park